tmikeschu/career-development-curriculum/module_four/cold_outreach_ii.md

 Most common purpose: Informational Interviews -- what is the purpose of an informational interview?
 How can you approach this?

-* Specific time and place
-* Ask about experience, projects, where they’d work next, what they’d change about their current role/team, advice for getting started in the industry
-* Bring pen + paper, leave computer closed

 ### How to Leverage Your Network
 How can you leverage the network you already have?